Is There a Vaping Addiction and What Are the Dangers of Vaping?

 What is Vaping and How Did it Become So Popular?

 Vape is another term for electronic nicotine delivery, personal vaporizers, or electronic cigarettes.
-It is the practice of inhaling vapor from e-liquid through a vaporizer.
-To vape, you need the atomizer, e-liquid, inhaler piece, and the battery.
+It is the practice of inhaling the vapor from e-liquid through a vaporizer.
+To vape, one needs the atomizer, e-liquid, inhaler piece, and the battery.

 E-cigs are battery-powered devices that contain nicotine mixed with glycerin and propylene glycol and different types of flavorings.
 The liquid is then heated into a vapor that one can inhale.

 Electronic cigarettes were introduced to help traditional smokers quit.
 Vaping eliminates the lingering scent of cigarettes and conventional chemicals and toxins found in cigarettes.
 Nonetheless, research now indicates that e-cigs could be as harmful as conventional cigarettes.
 Vaping has become increasingly popular, thanks to the exotic liquid flavors and new portable devices.
 The vaping industry is estimated to be about $4 billion, and people are now competing to see who can blow the most smoke.
 Quit Smoking Community, one of the biggest quit smoking organizations, supports vaping as and what it does to help smoker’s switch their nicotine intake.

 The Penn State College of Medicine conducted a study back in 2014, where researchers assessed the addictive nature of e-cigs.
 They used an online survey where they interviewed ex-smokers who are current vapers.
 The respondents reported that they smoked an average of 24 cigarettes daily and had 24 vape sessions regularly.